LowLevelDaniel/COIL/type_system.md

 #### 4.1.1 Memory Space Qualified Pointers

-Memory space qualified pointers indicate the memory space of the referenced data.
+Memory space qualified pointers indicate the memory space of the referenced data, which is particularly important for bare-metal programming.

 | Type | Encoding | Width (bits) | Description |
 |------|----------|--------------|-------------|